 Somehow, after queuing for what felt like an eternity, having a staredown with a woman who clearly wasn’t going to walk away empty-handed, and questioning my own humanity in the process, I succeeded.
 I got my hands on the last stand up paddle board in the store.

-Eagerly, I headed to Sydney’s Northern Beaches to catch up with my friend Corrine who’d also beaten the odds to get her hands on one.
-After spending what felt like 500 hours pumping up our new found best friends we set sail (rather wobbly I must admit) onto Narrabeen Lake.
+Eagerly, I headed to Sydney’s Northern Beaches to catch up with my friend Corrine who’d also beaten the odds to get her hands on an inflatable board of her own.
+After spending what felt like 500 hours pumping up our new found best friends, we set sail (rather wobbly I must admit) onto Narrabeen Lake.

 My love of SUP was born.
 Well, kind of.